cado-security/product-help/docs/cado/discovery-import/aws/aws-ec2.md

 # How to Import AWS EC2 and EBS Data into Cado

-Cado supports acquiring data from EC2 instances.
+/ Forensic Acquisition and Investigation supports acquiring data from EC2 instances.

 Start by selecting the region, which will populate a list of available EC2 instances.
 You can filter this list by instance ID, name, state, or public IP address.
 Once you’ve found the instance you want to acquire, select it: